RADAR-base/RADAR-Appserver/README.md

 - Add endpoint to filter notifications based on different params.
 - Update lastOpened metric for user when a request is received.
 - Add batch scheduling of notifications.
-- Add Management Portal service for getting an missing info if not present in a request.
+- Add Management Portal service for getting any missing info not present in a request.
 - Add support for sending messages via Firebase Admin SDK.
-- Make the Xmpp Connection more robust by adding reconnection logic.
+- ~~Make the Xmpp Connection more robust by adding reconnection logic.~~
 - Break out the org.radarbase.fcm package into its own module to be used as a library.
 - Add docker builds.
 - Add a Angular UI to view, update and schedule/send notifications to subjects.
 - Investigate the feasibility of adding as an integration to the Management Portal for various tasks.
 (For instance, a new token can be sent via push notification using a button on MP to the device if the token has expired).
+- Add security to the application using MP OAuth client resource.

 // WIP

 # Documentation

 Api docs are available through swagger open api 2 config.
-The raw json is present at the `<your-base-url/v2/api-docs>`
+The raw json is present at the `<your-base-url/v2/api-docs>`.
+By default this should be `http://localhost:8080/v2/api-docs`

 The Swagger UI is shown below.
 It is present at `<your-base-url/swagger-ui.html`

 ![Alt text](/images/swagger-ui.png "Swagger UI Api Docs")

+The Swagger API docs are also available at [Swagger Hub](https://app.swaggerhub.com/apis-docs/RADAR-Base/RADAR-Appserver) but may not be most up-to-date.
+Please check the version matches the app-server that you have deployed.

 The Java docs are also available as static content when you build and deploy the app-server.